Katz100/Workout-Tracker-2/README.md

 - Uses Supabase for data storage
 - Offline syncroniztion not supported
 - Repository implementations can be changed to support Room (or other databases) with minimial changes inside viewmodels
+- Sign in options include email/password and Google Sign In (Change credentials in GoogleSignInButton.kt)